dobromir-hristov/vuelidate-error-extractor/docs-source/multi_error_extractor.md

 To implement your own Multi Error Extractor template, please checkout the [Creating Custom Components](custom_templates.md#multi-error-extractor-component) page.

-### Using with formWrapper
+### Using with FormWrapper

-Similar to Single Error Extractors, when used with `formWrapper` component, the `validator` prop is not needed any more.
+Similar to Single Error Extractors, when used with `FormWrapper` component, the `validator` prop is not needed any more.
 If you have the `{attributes}`  defined globally, you can rely on them, making the component prop-less.

 Checkout the [Using a FormWrapper](form_wrapper.md) section to see how to use the FormWrapper component.